e-hein/professional-tour-of-heroes/README.md

 ### Running unit tests
 `npm run coverage` will start unit tests with code coverage for all [libraries](#Libraries) and [apps](#Apps) and generate a combined report in `./coverage/combined`.
-`npm run clean:coverage` will git triggert automatically before coverage, so old coverage results will get removed before.
+`npm run clean:coverage` will get triggert automatically before coverage, so old coverage results will get removed before.
 To start watching test for a single project, use `ng test {projectName e.g. @company/core}`.

 ### Running end-to-end tests